 A few bathrooms are scattered around for convenient access from the living rooms, dining room, etc.

-Extensive gardens should be planted on the property, including a rose garden, many fair-scented flowers, a tree plantation for growing hardwoods, boxwood, frankincense, avocados, olives, peaches, etc., and a vegetable garden.
+Extensive gardens should be planted on the property, including a rose garden, many fair-scented flowers, a tree plantation for growing hardwoods, boxwood, frankincense, avocados, olives, peaches, citrus, etc., and a vegetable garden.
 The gardens could be configured to accommodate outdoor evening parties and socials.

 Plenty of parking should be included for the community’s shared self-driving cars, as well as guest parking.

 A retreat and meeting center available to various Buddhist organizations